Couchers-org/couchers/site/readme.md

 $ yarn generate
 ```

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).
+We're using [Bulma](https://bulma.io/) for widgets.